Alternative Fuels

 Answer

-The FuelEU Monitoring Plan handling process will be very similar to the MRV Monitoring Plan process.
-Ultimately, assessed FuelEU Monitoring Plans need to be registered on the Thetis portal by the end of 2024.
+The FuelEU Monitoring Plan handling process is very similar to the MRV Monitoring Plan process.
+Ultimately, assessed FuelEU Monitoring Plans need to be registered in the THETIS portal.

 Answer